 Vistahermosa is a municipality in the southwest of the department of Meta.
 The municipality of ca. 11.000 inhabitants is divided in an urban centre and 75 so-called veredas, hamlets or small villages.
 The main focus of the pilot will be in the veredas Termales, Costa Rica and Piñalito; an estimated amount of 240 rural parcels are included.

 Vistahermosa was heavily affected by the armed conflict; the guerrilla left a large number of landmines in the area, causing high risks for the rural population.

-The positive achievements of the pre-pilots are the result of the effective cooperation in the field with all Colombian land institutions involved, such as the Land Agency ANT, Land Registry SNR, the Planning Agency DNP, the Cadastre Agency IGAC and the Cadastre of Antioquia, and furthermore local authorities.
+The positive achievements of the pre-pilots are the result of the effective cooperation in the field with all Colombian land institutions involved, such as the Land Agency ANT, Land Registry SNR, the Planning Agency DNP, the Cadastre Agency IGAC and the Cadastre of Antioquia, and furthermore local and national authorities.
 Very helpful is the work of professors and students of the Universidad Distrital Francisco José de Caldas, from Bogotá.
 Read the section 'Partners' for more information on the involved institutions.

 Based on these pilots, a fit- for-purpose contribution to the roll-out plan for Colombia will be formulated.
 The pilots lead to cadastral maps and, more important, to land titles whenever the legal framework and institutional cooperation allows for land regularization and adjudication.

 The objective is that the collected data backed by the government, leads to cadastral maps and, more important, to land titles.
 These land titles give farmers legal certainty and a source of collateral, giving them access to credits and improving their access to public or private agricultural extension.
 This in turn will lead to increasing agricultural production in a sustainable manner.